Stuff Lexi says: 24-27 months

 I like mommy pick up and kiiiiiiiiiiiss heeeeeeeer cheeeeeeeeek”

 She does the last “her cheek” with the sweetest smile on her face.
-I seriously laugh every time she does it. - So after about a week or so singing that song, she came up with new words for it.
+I seriously laugh every time she does it.

 “I like cucumber I like strawberry